Logo

 Assessment & Certification

-• Examinations will be conducted uniformly across all Skill Development Centers to ensure consistent competency standards.
-Post-training assessment will be carried out by NIELIT HQ’s Exam Wing per defined guidelines.
-Successful candidates in the NSQF examination will receive NSQF certificates as per NIELIT’s standard procedure.
-All participants will receive a participation certificate issued by their respective NIELIT Centre upon course completion.
+Successful candidates receive NSQF certificates as per NIELIT's standard procedure.
+All participants receive a participation certificate issued by their respective NIELIT Centre upon course completion.

 Job Readiness Assessment Program